 - The Township is waiving all Non-Sufficient Funds (NSF) charges at this time.
 Please be advised that your bank may charge NSF fees.
 Please contact your financial institution for more information.

 I am on a Pre-Authorized Debit Plan (PAD), how will I be affected?

-- If you wish to withdraw from the PAD program, please indicate this in writing by email at email@example.com
+- If you wish to withdraw from the PAD program (either tax or water accounts), please indicate this in writing by email at firstname.lastname@example.org.

 - In the future, if you wish to re-enroll in the PAD program, your property tax account must be current without any owing amounts.